 DP allows users to create illustrations and circuit diagrams.
 DP can produce output for the Dover printer directly or in conjunction with Mint.
-For more information see DP: The Spice Drawing Program.
+For more information see the DP User's Manual.

 To modify an already existing illustration, you can type DP SomeFileName